thma/PolysemyCleanArchitecture/README.md

 1. Display the number of available seats for a given day

 2. Enter a reservation for a given day and keep it persistent.
-   If the reservation can not be served as all seats are occupies prode a functional error message stating the issue.
+   If the reservation can not be served as all seats are occupies provide a functional error message stating the issue.

 3. Display the list of reservations for a given day.